Drennan98/Heritage-Housing-Issues/README.md

 - We built a regression model to help predict the sale price.
 We also trained this model.

 - We also want to find out R2 score and Mean Absolute Error.
-(See screenshots)
+(See screenshots).

 ![R2 and Mean Abosolute Error](media/r2.png)

 # Machine Learning Business Case

+- **Problem Statement:**

 # Dashboard Design